Ravim28/ayush/README.md

 # ayush
-this is my first git repository
+this is my first git repository(by ayush)